kmsgli/pt-connect/README.md

 # run setup script
 <pre>./setup.sh</pre>

-# you need your PineTime bluetooth adress for the setup script
+# you need your PineTime bluetooth address for the setup script

 # script will require sudo to move things into system folders

+# after setup reboot the PinePhone and the PineTime and use amazfish to make the first connection then the script should begin reconnecting after every suspend